Summary Statement

 In accordance with regulations introduced in 2017 the Council will publish gender pay gap information alongside all other pay policy related data on the website and update this on an annual basis.

-The Travelling, Subsistence and Related Expenses Policy is applicable to all employees including Chief Officers and is set in accordance with the national collective bargaining agreement.
+The Travelling, Subsistence and Related Expenses Policy is applicable to all employees including Chief Officers.

-Any other allowances paid to employees regardless of grade are detailed in the appropriate policy and procedures approved by the Council and paid only when necessary for the continued delivery of the service activity.
+Any other allowances paid to employees regardless of grade are detailed in the appropriate policy and procedures approved by the Council and paid only when necessary to the service activity.

 Chief Officers do not receive additional allowance payments.

-The Deputy Chief Executive is the Council’s appointment Returning OFficer and is personally (not corporately) liable for the management of elections and referenda.
-The fee payable to the Returning Officer for a UK Parliamentary and any other election or referendum organised nationally is set and paid for from Central Government.
-The fee payable to the Returning Officer for location elections, local by-elections, for parish and parish by-election is set by the council.
+The Deputy Chief Executive and Monitoring Officer is the Council’s appointed Returning Officer and is personally (not corporately) liable for the management of elections and referendums.
+The fee payable to the Returning Officer for an UK Parliamentary and any other election or referendum organised nationally is set and paid for from Central Government.
+The fee payable to the Returning Officer for borough council elections was fixed at £3619.14 in 2023.
+Going forward this fee will be set to match the fee for the most recent Parliamentary election.

-Where employees have exercised their statutory right to become members of the Local Government Pension Scheme, the Council is required to make a contribution to the scheme representing a percentage of the pensionable remuneration due under the contract of employment of that employee.
-The rate of contribution is set by Actuaries advising the Lancashire Pension Fund and reviewed on a triennial basis in order to ensure the scheme is appropriately funded.
+Where employees have exercised their statutory right to become members of the Local Government Pension Scheme, the Council is required to contribute to the scheme representing a percentage of the pensionable remuneration due under the contract of employment of that employee.
+The rate of contribution is set by Actuaries advising the Pension Fund and reviewed on a triennial basis to ensure the scheme is appropriately funded.
 The employer contribution rates are set by statute and are available from the Payroll Team.

-Under the terms of the Flexible Retirement Policy it is permitted for an employee to be in receipt of a pension and to be paid a salary at the same time.
+Under the terms of the Flexible Retirement Policy, it is permitted for an employee to be in receipt of a pension and to be paid a salary at the same time.
 The policy requires a minimum reduction in hours worked of 50% and only employees aged 55 years and older are eligible to apply.
 Flexible retirement will only be granted in exceptional circumstances when there is a financial benefit to the Authority or extenuating personal circumstances without any cost to the Authority.
-Flexible retirement is part of the Council’s approach to succession planning and is primarily aimed at applying a phased approach to full retirement, employees applying for flexible retirement will be expected to provide a full retirement date.
+Flexible retirement is part of the Council’s approach to succession planning and is primarily aimed at applying a phased approach to full retirement.

-Any proposal to re-engage a former employee that left the council on the grounds of voluntary or compulsory redundancy, efficiency release or employer consent retirement, within 12 month of the leaving date will require the approval of the statutory Chief Officer panel which include the Head of Paid Services, the Monitoring Officer, and the Section 151 Officer.
+Any proposal to re-engage a former employee that left the Council on the grounds of voluntary or compulsory redundancy, efficiency release or employer consent retirement, within 12 months of the leaving date will require the approval of the Senior Management Team.

-The Council will identify and publish all remuneration information and job descriptions relating to any Officers paid in excess of £50,000 per annum.
-This includes the details of any employee that is employed on reduced hours but pro rata would earn in excess of £50,000 per annum.
+The Council will identify and publish all remuneration information and job descriptions relating to any officers paid more than £50,000 per annum.
+This includes the details of any employee that is employed on reduced hours, but pro rata would earn more than £50,000 per annum.

 Post titles and salary scale band will be published for all employees in the Council in the format of an organisational structure chart.